 2017 Ford Focus

-While we ended the last list with a Focus, we have to start the next one with the previous model.
+While I ended the last list with a Focus, we have to start the next one with the previous model.
 Not only is the performance underwhelming, but there are far too many problems to overlook.

 2006 Ford Explorer